← All Resources

 Source: American Heart Association and National Heart, Lung, and Blood Institute guidelines.

 LDL cholesterol is the primary driver of atherosclerosis (plaque buildup in arteries).
-The lower, the better, especially for people with existing cardiovascular risk factors.
-For those with heart disease or very high risk, guidelines recommend LDL under 70 mg/dL, sometimes achieved with statin medications.
+Lower is better here, full stop — especially if you already have cardiovascular risk factors.
+For people with existing heart disease or very high risk, guidelines push for LDL under 70 mg/dL, often achieved with statin medications.

-HDL cholesterol is protective — it helps remove LDL from arteries.
-Exercise, moderate alcohol consumption, and certain dietary fats (olive oil, avocado, nuts) tend to raise HDL.
-Values above 60 mg/dL are considered cardioprotective.
+HDL cholesterol is the protective one — it helps clear LDL out of your arteries.
+Exercise, moderate alcohol, and dietary fats like olive oil, avocado, and nuts tend to raise it.
+Anything above 60 mg/dL is considered cardioprotective.

-The ratios matter: Many cardiologists consider the total cholesterol to HDL ratio more predictive than any individual number.
-A ratio below 3.5:1 is considered excellent.
-For example, total cholesterol of 210 with HDL of 70 gives a ratio of 3.0 — which is actually quite good despite the total being above 200.
-Triglyceride-to-HDL ratio is another useful metric: values under 2.0 suggest good insulin sensitivity, while values above 3.0 suggest insulin resistance even if individual numbers are in range.
+The ratios matter more than you'd think.
+Many cardiologists actually consider the total cholesterol-to-HDL ratio more predictive than any single number.
+Below 3.5:1 is excellent.
+So if your total cholesterol is 210 with an HDL of 70, your ratio is 3.0 — actually quite good despite the total being above 200.
+The triglyceride-to-HDL ratio is another useful one: under 2.0 suggests good insulin sensitivity, while above 3.0 suggests insulin resistance even when individual numbers look fine on paper.

 Liver Function